 This "cream" was, in actuality, supposedly a hair removal product.
-Gino, always the opportunist, "blinded" Adams by deciding to take advantage of him while arguing with the referee.
-The cream, which looked more like a black liquid gel, was sprayed into Adams’ eyes in a controversial and believable angle that caught all the wrestling magazines’ attention at the time.
+Gino, always the opportunist, "blinded" Adams by taking advantage of him while arguing with the referee.
+The cream, which looked more like a black liquid gel, was sprayed into Adams’ eyes in a controversial and believable angle that caught all the wrestling magazines’ attention then.

 Watch The implosion of the very successful team of Gino Hernandez and Chris Adams.

-To sell the blindness angle even further, Adams’ eyes were bandaged when out in public and he’d be guided by his girlfriend.
+To sell the blindness angle even further, Adams’ eyes were bandaged when out in public, and his girlfriend guided him.
 It is said that all this was used to give Adams time off to visit relatives in England.
-He would later return to Texas and continue his heated feud with Gorgeous Gino.
-Unfortunately, Gino would soon meet an untimely death.
+He later returned to Texas and continued his heated feud with Gorgeous Gino.
+Unfortunately, Gino soon met an untimely death.

 Last Days of Gino Hernandez